dlang/DIPs/DIPs/DIP1NNN-DK.md

 ### Existing rules for `@system`

-Before the proposed changes, we quickly go over the relevant existing rules of what declarations can have the `@system` attribute:
+Before the proposed changes, here is an overview of the relevant existing rules of what declarations can have the `@system` attribute.
 ```D
 @system int w = 2; // compiles, does nothing
 @system enum int x = 3; // compiles, does nothing